mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - I try to include every applicable question, no matter how dumb it may seem.
 What you might think is a dumb question may actually be a very good question for someone else to study.
 I'm just not going to include questions specific to me, like project- or experience-specific questions.
 - I tried my best to organize questions by topic, but there's tons of overlap between each topic.
 For example, GPIO/output driver design and implementation can be asked in the context of analog electronics, embedded systems, transmission lines, and power electronics.
 Some of these questions have just been repeated with or without additional context to solidify the topic while others will just be refer to another section.
 - I use a few acronyms in this, so aside from the obvious ones (I, V, R, L, C, Z, KVL/KCL, MOSFET, BJT), there's an appendix that lists the acronyms.
+- Some questions I get more than others, so the more common questions will be bolded.

 # How Should You Use this List?